BoboTiG/ebook-reader-dict/docs/ru/README.md

 # Russian Dictionary For Your eBook Reader

+> 🥇 That page needs to be translated to **Russian**.
+If you can give a hand, that would be awesome 🥰

 > :construction:
 > :construction:
 > Any help is welcome to improve that dictionary.